Kentucky's Horse Industry

 Kentucky ranks #1 nationally in horse sales, and is home to 242,400 equine (horses, donkeys, mules, etc.).
 There are approximately 35,000 horse farms in Kentucky, and 1.1 million acres of land in the state is devoted to equine use.

 The total value of the state's horses and horse-related assets is estimated at $23.4 billion.
-Total horse-related sales were more than $900 million.
+Total horse-related sales were more than $900 million in 2017.

 Top horse breeds/equine: